davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

 - Using arrays
 - Using loops to access array elements

 #### Required Files

 The following file(s) have been provided for this homework.

 - [Lab8_CC.zip](Lab8_CC.zip)

-##### Validating Credit Cards (Luhn's Algorithm)
+#### Validating Credit Cards (Luhn's Algorithm)

 - Download the lab file, extract it, and open it up.
 For this project, you don't need to make any changes to the `Main` or the `GUI` class.
 Right-click on the `Main` class and run the `main` method.
 In the window that pops up, leave everything as is, and click "OK".
-This should bring up a graphical user interface (GUI -- pronounced "gooey") that asks for a credit card number.
-Nothing you enter will work at this point.
+This should bring up a graphical user interface (or, GUI -- pronounced "gooey") that asks for a credit card number.
+Nothing you enter will work at this point, so try it out briefly and close the dialog.

 - Open the `CCValidator` class.
 You just need the two instance variables:

-  - An int array that we will call `payload`.
+  - An `int` array that we will call `payload`.
 This array will be used to represent the first 15 digits of a 16-digit credit card number.

-  - An int we'll call `checksum`.
+  - An `int` we'll call `checksum`.
 The checksum is always the last (16th) digit of a credit card number.

+- Write a default constructor that instantiates your `payload` array (recall that the payload of a credit card number is the first 15 digits).
+Go ahead and set the `checksum` to 0.

 - Write a method called `loadSequence()` that takes as input a `String` credit card number.
 This method should first check to see if the number is 16 digits.
 If not, then return `false` immediately.
-You will want to refer to your **String API**.
+You will want to refer to your **String API** to get the length of a string.
 Otherwise, you'll need to do the following:

   - Use the `charAt()` method in the **String API** to extract and store the final digit in the credit card number in your `checksum` field.
-However, `charAt()` returns a `char` and not an `int` data type.
-So you'll also need to convert this `char` into an `int` by calling `Character.getNumericValue()` on the character to return the `int` for storage.
+But there's a small problem. `charAt()` returns a `char` and not an `int`, so you'll also need to a conversion by calling `Character.getNumericValue()` on the last digit before storing it in `checksum`.

-  - Next, you'll want to instantiate your `payload` array (recall that the payload of a credit card number is the first 15 digits).
-Then iterate through the input string and extract every digit (just as you did previously) into its corresponding position in `payload`.

-  - After all that is done, return `true`.
+  - Next, iterate through the input string and extract every digit (just as you did previously) into its corresponding position in `payload`.
+After all that is done, return `true`.

+  - Test it out using some 16-digit strings, like `"3979250428219432"`.
+Inspect your `CCValidator` object to ensure that the payload and checksum are properly assigned.

+- Next, write a method called `toString()` that returns the credit card number as a `String`.
+To do this, you'll need to build up a string by running through your `payload` array and concatenating all of the digits together, including the checksum at the end.
+For better readability, each group of 4 digits should should be separated by space.
+Here's what it should look like:

+    ```java
+    CCValidator reader = new CCValidator();
+    reader.loadSequence("3979250428219432");
+    System.out.println(reader.toString());

+    > 3979 2504 2821 9432
+    ```

 - Next, you'll want to start writing another method called `validate()` that returns a `boolean` and inputs nothing.
 The algorithm you're about to write is known as [Luhn's Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) and it's implemented in just about every credit-card reading device in the world!
 It gets complicated though, so you should read through this whole section before starting to code.

   - **Step 1:** Starting with the right-most digit of the `payload`, double that digit and moving left,  double every other digit that you encounter.
 Of the numbers that you doubled, add all digits of those numbers up (for instance, `18` becomes `1 + 8 == 9`).
 Now sum up all the digits including the checksum.
 Then take `s % 10`, where `s` is the sum from the previous step.
 If the modulo is zero, then the credit number is valid.
 Otherwise, it's invalid.